Advertising & Marketing Communications - B.S.

 - Communicate effectively to diverse audiences, purposes and situations through a variety of professional methods as required by the advertising industry.

 - Use decision-support tools to resolve contemporary business issues using ethical business practices.

 - Analyze research and apply critical thinking to identify and recommend appropriate communications-based solutions for client/brand challenges that include traditional, digital and social executions.

 - Develop branding and creative strategies for fully integrated campaigns that align with marketing and communications objectives for local, national and global brands.

-The Advertising and Marketing Communications program offers 2 specializations (22.5 credits) at the Providence Campus that enhance and strengthen the qualifications of graduates interested in Digital Marketing & Analytics and Creative Advertising.
+The Advertising & Marketing Communications program offers two specializations (15 credits) at the Providence Campus that enhance and strengthen the qualifications of graduates interested in Digital Marketing & Analytics and Creative Advertising.
 These are intended to give students opportunities to develop expertise in a functional area that complements their major.
 Real-world applications are embedded in both specializations.

 - Develop online optimization strategies for paid and organic search marketing using analytics and digital platforms.

-The Creative Advertising specialization is suitable for students who are interested in careers in art direction and copywriting, branded content production, digital display, brand design and development, blogger or content manager.
+The Creative Advertising specialization is suitable for students who are interested in careers in art direction and copywriting, branded content production, digital display, brand design and development, blogging and content management.

-Upon completion of the Creative Advertising specialization students are expected to:
+Upon completion of the Creative Advertising specialization (offered at the Providence campus), students are expected to:

 - Write, design and produce creative advertising and branded content in both digital and traditional media.